TruckeetV2/privacy-policy/privacy-policy.md

 We collect information you provide directly to us, like your name when you create an account, fill out a form, request a delivery or even apply for a job on our website.
 ### Information We May Collect When You Use the Service
 When you access or use our Services, we automatically collect information about you, including:
-•  Device Information: We collect information about the device you use to access our Services.
+* **Device Information:** We collect information about the device you use to access our Services.
 This allows us to do things like display buttons and other elements in the app in a way that’s easy to use

 ### Use Of Information
 We may use information about you for various purposes.
 A couple examples of this includes: